Skip to content

 What Sets Us Apart?

-We offer the most complete and advanced care in the region for people suffering from Alzheimer’s disease.
+We offer the most complete and advanced care in the Rochester metropolitan area and surrounding region for people suffering from Alzheimer’s disease.
 Most importantly, we establish relationships with our patients.
 We treat you as a person, not a disease.
 We listen to you, communicate with you, and take the time to understand the consequences your illness imposes on your daily life.

 Understanding your needs, values, and priorities is part of how we care for you.
 The AD-CARE program at the University of Rochester Medical Center conducts clinical studies around Alzheimer’s disease.